PacificBiosciences/FALCON/docs/about.rst

 .. image:: media/Fig1.png

-For more complex genomes assembled with ``FALCON``, "bubbles" in the contig-assembly graph may be resolved as associate and primary contigs.
+For more complex genomes assembled with ``FALCON``, "bubbles" in the contig-assembly graph that result from structural variation between haplotypes may be resolved as associate and primary contigs.
+The unzip process will extend haplotype phasing beyond "bubble" regions, increasing the amount of phased contig sequence.
+It is important to note that while individual haplotype blocks are phased, phasing does not extend **between** haplotigs.
+Thus, in part **C)** of the figure above, **haplotig_1** and **haplotig_2** may originate from different parental haplotypes.
+Additional information is needed to phase the haplotype blocks with each other.

 Associate contig IDs contain the name of their primary contig but the precise location of alignment must be determined with third party tools such as NUCmer_.
 For example, in a ``FALCON`` assembly, `000123F-010-01` is an associated contig to primary contig `000123F`.
 In a ``FALCON-Unzip`` assembly, `000123F_001` is a haplotig of primary contig `000123F`.

-Below are examples of alignments between associate and primary contigs from ``FALCON``, and haplotigs and primary contigs from
+Below are examples of alignments between associate and primary contigs from ``FALCON``, and haplotigs and primary contigs from ``FALCON-Unzip``.
-``FALCON-Unzip``.
 Alignments were built with NUCmer_ and visualized with Assemblytics_.
 Precise coordinates may be obtained with the show-coords_ utilty from MUMmer_.

 .. image:: media/dotplots.png